prjemian/cmd_response/cmd_response.rst

 >>> !pwm 11 128
 Ok

-4. Send a bad command (no space between baseCmd and pin):
+4. Show how a bad command (no space between baseCmd and pin) is handled:

 >>> !pwm11 128
 ERROR_UNKNOWN_COMMAND:!pwm11 128